A huge success for the Castle Vale Community Awards 2013.

-Here’s who was nominated, won, sponsored and supported the evening.
+Here’s some information below about who was nominated, won, sponsored and supported the evening.

-Our master of ceremony Chris Thomas then took us through all the awards presented with help from our funders and supporters.
-A short film on each of the three nominees in each category gave us an inside look into the reasons why they were up for the award made by local company Trash.
+Our compere Chris Thomas then took us through all the awards presented with help from our funders and supporters.
+A short film on each of the three nominees in each category gave us an look into the reasons why they were up for the award made by local company Trash.
 Seeing some of the achievements of our nominees on film and hearing lots of people speak about them passionatly raised goose bumps and set some tears going.

 The Ridings Care Home